Canaan Union Depot: Decline

 The station had been a junction and transfer point for passengers shifting from north-south NYNHH trains (Berkshire Division) to east-west CNE trains (mainline: Campbell Hall to Springfield and Hartford).
 Passenger service on the CNE line through the station ended in 1927 when the NYNHH acquired the CNE.

 The station was no longer used for passenger service after 1971 when the Penn Central ended its unnamed successor to the Berkshire train, and regular freight service on the line ended in 1974.
 The station then became a retail location, with a restaurant in the southeastern wing.
 When the railroad was reopened as the new Housatonic Railroad in 1980, the station was not repurchased, though the new company did maintain offices there for many years.

 The station was added to the National Register of Historic Places in 1972, and was also included in the Canaan Village Historic District in 1990.

 More than half of the station — namely the southeast half — was destroyed by arson late in the evening of October 12, 2001.
 The Connecticut Railroad Historical Association purchased what was left in 2003, and the organization began to restore it.
-Part of the building shell and the tower were restored, but work then stalled for more than a decade due to red tape required to get grant money, and negations with the Housatonic Rail Road over safety issues.
+Part of the building shell and the tower were restored, but work then stalled for more than a decade due to red tape required to get grant money, and negotiations with the Housatonic Rail Road over safety issues.
 The project got back on track in 2014.
 The town of North Canann solicited bids for "Rehabilitation of the Union Deport Railroad Station" in August 2015.

-Reborn
+Rebirth

 In December 2018, the Great Falls Brewing Company opened in the refurbished depot.

+In July 2021, the New England Accordion Connection & Museum Company moved to the refurbished station.
+Paul Ramunni, the owner and founder of the museum, originally created the collection in a house on his property in North Canaan in 2011.
+Between 1984 and 2002, Ramunni owned part of the station as housing for his CPA business, and he sold it after the 2001 fire.
+Ramunni offers tours, lessons, and even performs for his visitors.
+The collection of over 400 accordions is the largest privately owned collection of accordions in the world.